aces/Loris-MRI/docs/scripts_md/updateMRI_Upload.md

 - **-tarchivePath tarchivePath** : (mandatory) absolute path to the DICOM archive
 - **-source\_location source\_location** : (mandatory) value to set column
     `DecompressedLocation` for the newly created record in table `mri_upload` (see below)
-- **-globLocation** : loosen the validity check of the DICOM archive allowing for the possibility that it was moved to a different directory.
 - **-verbose** : be verbose

 # DESCRIPTION